cugalord/SFL-TPO/src/database/README.md

 ## 1. Description

-The module SFL-Database contains the whole database schema.
+The module SFL-Database contains the whole database structure.
+The database is MySQL 8 and hosted at [Digital Ocean](https://www.digitalocean.com/).

 ## 2. Schema